Forest Green Rovers’ Eco Park stadium, planned in Stroud, Gloucestershire, UK, claims to be the world’s first stadium to be entirely made from timber.

 The stadium pitch is also designed to provide clear views of the entire field of play to spectators.

-The stadium will initially accommodate 5,000, which can be expanded to 10,000 in later phases without major construction works.
+The stadium will initially accommodate 5,000 people, which can be expanded to 10,000 in later phases without major construction works.

 Electricity required for the stadium will be supplied through sustainable energy sources, making it more carbon neutral.